 Flying Heritage Collection

-The four above aircrafts are all part of the Flying Heritage Collection.
 The FHC is a premier aviation attraction made up of dynamic aircrafts dating from the 1930s and 1940s.
-These fly overs will grab your attention as you experience a blast from the past!
-To learn more about the Flying Heritage Collection, visit www.flyingheritage.com.
+These fly-overs will grab your attention as you experience a blast from the past!
+To learn more about the Flying Heritage Collection, CLICK HERE.

 Boeing is the world's leading aerospace company and the largest manufacturer of commercial jetliners and military aircraft combined.
 Additionally, Boeing designs and manufactures rotorcraft, electronic and defense systems, missiles, satellites, launch vehicles and advanced information and communication systems.
 Boeing provides products and support services to customers in 150 countries and is one of the largest U.S. exporters in terms of sales.
 Headquartered in Chicago, Boeing employs more than 168,000 people across the United States and in more than 65 countries.